About These Rules

 You can't.
 Hexproof means "This permanent can't be the target of spells or abilities your opponents control."
 If you try to target a hexproof permanent your opponent controls, the spell/ability is illegal and can't be cast/activated.
 However, effects that don't target (like board wipes) still work.

-What's the difference between "destroy" and "sacrifice"?
+What's the difference between 'destroy' and 'sacrifice'?

 Destroy is an action done to a permanent by an external effect (like Murder).
 Indestructible creatures can't be destroyed.
 Sacrifice is an action the permanent's controller performs - you choose which creature to sacrifice.
 Indestructible creatures can be sacrificed, and sacrifice effects bypass hexproof and shroud.